jccf091/cardano-sl/docs/tx/binary-format.md

 2. All lengths are specified in bytes.
 The term "byte" is used as a synonym for "octet", 8-bit unsigned value.
 All multi-byte values are encoded in network byte order (most significant byte first, also known as "Big-Endian").
-3. Length of some multi-byte values is **platform-dependent**, 64-bit platform is assumed by default.

 ## What is CBOR?